No more man-days lost in Bengal due to strikes: Mamata tells industry tycoons | Business

 Banerjee, addressing a large gathering of industry tycoons at the Bengal Global Business Summit, however also took a dig at the central government urging the state's Governor Jagdeep Dhankhar to talk to central authorities to ensure that industrialists are "not disturbed by some agencies".

-"We have allocated 2,483 acre of industrial land at Purulia for the 'Junglemahal Shundori Kormonagari' project along the eastern freight corridor from Amritsar to Dankuni," she said.
+"We have allocated 2,483 acre of industrial land at Purulia for the 'Junglemahal Shundori Kormonagari' project along the eastern freight corridor from Amritsar to Dankuni," the chief minister said.

 She said the state will work on eight pillars of development going ahead, including infrastructure, education, social security, skill development and ease-of-doing-business.